FREQUENTLY ASKED QUESTIONS: WORKERS’ COMPENSATION

 Does workers’ compensation provide for increases in the cost of living?

 In most cases, the only persons eligible for increased cost of living benefits are permanently disabled workers and the dependents of deceased workers whose date of injury or death occurred before January 1, 1980.
 For individuals receiving temporary disability benefits, whether total or partial, there are no eligibilities for cost of living increase benefits.

 Workers’ compensation law gives employers authority to choose the health service professionals that provide care to their injured workers.
-However, if your employer refuses or neglects to provide reasonable medical services, you may take action with a Motion for Medical and/or Temporary Disability Benefits.
+However, if your employer refuses or neglects to provide reasonable medical services, you may file a Motion for Medical and/or Temporary Disability Benefits.
 These actions are frequently given high priority and are scheduled within 30 days of filing.
-To help ensure the process goes smoothly, consult with The Law Offices of Lloyd E. Bennett.

 Our firm has been defending the rights of employees injured while working in New Jersey since 1987.
-With nearly three decades of experience handling these claims.
-We promise you will receive proper compensation for your injuries.
-We have recovered tens of millions of dollars in damages for our clients.
+We promise you will receive just and proper compensation for your injuries.